mokhtar200/RNA-Seq-Analysis-of-Acute-Lymphoblastic-Leukemia/README.md

 #DEMO Project: RNA-Seq Analysis of Acute Lymphoblastic Leukemia (ALL) Sample TARGET-10-PARPNM-09A-01R

-## Project Overview
+Project Overview
-This project performs RNA-Seq analysis of the acute lymphoblastic leukemia (ALL) sample **TARGET-10-PARPNM-09A-01R**.
-The primary goal is to investigate the gene expression profile of this leukemia sample, identify differentially expressed genes (DEGs), and perform gene fusion detection.
-The data are obtained from the Illumina HiSeq 2000 platform.
+This project conducts a comprehensive RNA-Seq analysis of the acute lymphoblastic leukemia (ALL) sample TARGET-10-PARPNM-09A-01R.
+The goal is to investigate the gene expression profile of this leukemia sample, identifying differentially expressed genes (DEGs), gene fusions, and enriched biological pathways.

 ## Objectives
 - **Preprocess** the raw RNA-Seq data (FASTQ files) using FastQC and trimming.